The idea that client-centered law firms are more successful is not a new one. Forward-thinking lawyers have been taking this approach for years.

 Stop missing calls and losing opportunities, and put Ruby to work for your law firm today.
 You may never need to hire a full-time receptionist again.

-Announced at the 2018 Clio Cloud Conference, and launching early 2019, Clio Grow will help you see the real-time status of every new lead, and track where they’ve come from.
-Beautifully designed dashboards and transparent workflows will also provide visibility into your client pipeline and revenue projections—all well setting you up to deliver incredible, client-centered experiences.
+Clio Grow is client intake software that helps you see the real-time status of every new lead, and track where they’ve come from.
+Beautifully designed dashboards and transparent workflows provide visibility into your client pipeline and revenue projections—all well setting you up to deliver incredible, client-centered experiences.

 The best part?
-Clio Grow will sync seamlessly with Clio’s industry-leading cloud-based practice management platform, so you’ll be set up to deliver a seamless client experience from intake to invoice.
-Learn more.
+Clio Grow syncs seamlessly with Clio’s industry-leading cloud-based practice management platform, so you’ll be set up to deliver a seamless client experience from intake to invoice.

 The future for competitive law firms is client-centered and firm-focused.
-By putting clients at the center of their practices, forward-thinking law firms will succeed while running their law firms more efficiently than ever before.
-To recap:
+By putting clients at the center of their practices, forward-thinking law firms will provide better experiences, run their firms more efficiently, and grow like never before.

 - Listen.
 Think of your clients first, and don’t make assumptions.
 Ask about their experiences, and look for opportunities to improve.

-- Be empathetic.
-Put your clients first in all things: With the right tools, it’s possible to provide a better client experience and make your own life easier as well.
+- Be deeply empathetic—for your clients and your staff.
+Put your clients at the center of your thinking in all things: With the right tools, it’s possible to provide a better client experience and make your own life easier as well.